Eyitayo “Tee”

 Bar Admissions

-An experienced antitrust counselor and litigator, Eyitayo “Tee” St. Matthew-Daniel is a partner in the Litigation Department and Deputy Co-Chair of the Antitrust Practice Group.
-Tee advises clients on a broad range of antitrust issues, including those impacting their interests and operations around the world, leveraging her experience within the senior ranks of the U.S. Department of Justice’s Antitrust Division and in private practice.
-She has represented global clients before the Antitrust Division, the Federal Trade Commission and the European Commission.
-Tee was recently recognized as a 2023 Law360 “Rising Star” for Competition.
+An experienced counselor and litigator, Eyitayo “Tee” St. Matthew-Daniel is Deputy Co-Chair of the Antitrust Department.
+Tee advises clients on a broad range of antitrust issues, including those impacting their interests and operations around the world, leveraging her experience both within the senior ranks of the U.S. Department of Justice’s Antitrust Division and in private practice.
+Clients describe Tee as “an antitrust expert,” “superb,” and “hugely valuable.”

-Tee is a member of the American Bar Association and its Antitrust Law Section, and a co-chair of the Cartel and Criminal Practice Committee of the New York State Bar Association’s Antitrust Section.
-She has spoken at many conferences on antitrust enforcement issues and served on the faculty of several antitrust programs, including the ABA Antitrust Section’s In-House Institute, International Cartel Workshop and the ABA Antitrust Section’s Masters Course.
+Network (ICN).
+She is a member of the American Bar Association and a committee vice-chair of its Antitrust Law Section, and an Executive Committee member of the New York State Bar Association’s Antitrust Section.
+She has spoken at many conferences on antitrust and competition trends and developments and served on the faculty of several antitrust programs, including the ABA Antitrust Section’s In-House Institute (2019), International Cartel Workshop (2024) and Antitrust Masters Course (2025).